How to Soundproof a Wooden Floor

 IIC Ratings of Wooden Floors

-Multi-family residences that adhere to the international building code will have IIC (impact isolation class) requirements for the floors of their buildings.
+Multi-family residences that adhere to the international building code will have IIC (impact insulation class) requirements for the floors of their buildings.
 IIC is essentially a measurement of how effective a floor is at blocking impact noise.
 Most condos are going to try and hit the the bare minimum for IIC, which is a 50.
 You’ll still have complaints at 50 though, so a builder that wants to invest in the building and have lower unit turnover will have at least a 55, and probably over 60.
 The higher your IIC rating is, the better the floor is at stopping impact noise.

 Why Soundproof a Wooden Floor?